 Histology of Hyaline Cartilage

-Hyaline cartilage is the most common of the three types.
+Hyaline cartilage is the most common of the three types of carticlage.
 In its fresh state, it is homogeneous and semi-transparent.
 In adults, hyaline cartilage is located in the articular surfaces of movable joints, in the walls of the respiratory tracts (nose, larynx, trachea, and bronchi), in the costal cartilages, and in the epiphyseal plates of long bones.

 During embryonic development, hyaline cartilage serves as temporary cartilage models that are essential precursors to the formation of most of the axial and appendicular skeleton.
 This article will focus on important features of hyaline cartilage, namely its matrix, chondrocytes, and perichondrium.

 The extracellular matrix (ECM) of hyaline cartilage is homogeneous and glassy, rich in in type II collagen, proteoglycans such as aggrecan, and structural glycoproteins such as chondronectin.
 Aggrecan is the most abundant proteoglycan in hyaline cartilage; hundreds of these aggrecans are bound noncovalently by link proteins to long polymers of hyaluronic acid.
 Chondronectin is a structural multi-adhesive glycoprotein.
 It binds specifically to glycosaminoglycans, collagen type II fibers, as well as integrins, and mediates the adherence of chondrocytes to the ECM.

 Chondrocytes occupy relatively little of the hyaline cartilage mass.
 They are embedded in an extensive matrix and are located in matrix cavities known as lacunae, which appear as tiny white lakes under a light microscope.
 Chondrocytes are important in synthesizing and maintaining components of the ECM.